Alfresco/generator-alfresco-adf-app/README.md

 ## Activiti 7

-If you are generating a project for activiti7 you need to add in the **app.config.jso** the list of the apps that you desire to use.
+If you are generating a project for activiti7 you need to add in the **app.config.json** the list of the apps that you desire to use.

 For example :